 Beginning Jan.
 11, select students will be included into routine testing where they must get tested every 14 days to be considered “cleared for campus.”
 The students in the routine testing plan include students living in residence halls or participating in face-to-face classroom instruction, or active members of UF’s Greek community who reside in or have a meal plan within a Greek residence.

 All students, faculty and staff will receive a weekly health screening questionnaire and can schedule tests at One.UF.edu.

 - Active members of UF’s Greek community who reside in or have a meal plan within a Greek residence

 Masking and Physical Distancing

-All patients, visitors, faculty, staff, students, volunteers and vendors are required to wear a mask or cloth face covering when in UF and UF Health facilities, with an exception for children less than 2 years old.
+All visitors, faculty, staff, students, patients, volunteers and vendors are required to wear a mask or cloth face covering when in UF and UF Health facilities, with an exception for children less than 2 years old.
+If two or more people are within 6 feet of each other outdoors they must wear a mask or cloth face covering.
 Masks with exhalation valves or vents allow air to be expelled and are prohibited because they do not provide protection to others.
 In addition, neck gaiters and bandanas should not be worn unless no other face covering is available.

 Face coverings are to be worn in all classrooms, in patient care areas and when in public/common areas, including lobbies, conference rooms, elevators, stairwells, bathrooms and lounges.
-Face coverings are to be worn in outside areas when physical distancing of 6 feet or more is not feasible.
 Face coverings are also required on employee and visitor shuttles, and on RTS buses.